Takosheen/Console-Calculator-in-C-/README.md

-Terence Au
+-Terence Au
-Professor Williams
+-Professor Williams
-IS 421
+-IS 421
-April 3rd, 2021
+-April 3rd, 2021
-Features:
+-Features:
 - Calculations are stored in objects/models
 - Addition, Subtraction, Division, Multiplication, Square root, Square
 - History records previous calculations that are stored as objects in a list